adobe/spectrum-css/.changeset/friendly-brooms-itch.md

 - Menu items now receive corner rounding, which is visible on hover/focus/active states
 - The focus indicator has been updated--instead of a blue line on the left (start side) of the menu item, the whole element now receives an outline
 - Menu items now have the S2 down state transform

+In order to accommodate menu item focus outlines, horizontal padding has been added to popover and tray.

 The following mods have been added: